Stuffed Collards With Tomato Sauce

 Collard greens are nutritional powerhouses, and are the oldest known greens in the cabbage family.
 The Ancient Greeks and Romans cultivated collard greens.
 It is believed they were brought to France and Britain in around 400 B.C. by the Romans or the Celts.
 In 2011, they were designated as the Official Vegetable of South Carolina.

-- Slice full and unbroken collard greens at the base where the leaves on both side meet the main stem.
+- Slice collard greens at the base where the leaves on both side meet the main stem.
 They should look like a large “outspread hand” in size.
 Stack them carefully and have ready next to your stove on a plate.

-- Put a large bowl with water a chopped or cubed ice next to your stove.
+- Put a large bowl with water and ice cubes next to your stove.

 - Bring water in a large cooking pot to a boil, then medium simmer.